Robert Johns | 10 Feb, 2025

 - stop (required): The endpoint of the sequence (exclusive).

-- step (optional): The difference between each number in the sequence.
+- step (optional): The step size, or the difference between each integer value in the sequence.
 Defaults to 1.

 Common Examples

-Here are some common use cases for range():
+Here are some common use cases for Python's range() function:

 1. Generating Numbers from 0 to n-1

-If only one argument is provided, range() assumes it's the stop value:
+If only one argument is provided, range() assumes it's the stop argument and starts the sequence at 0:

 for i in range(5):